ict-serrano/service-assurance-ede/README.md

 This resource enables the halting of workers.
 This resource need to be accessed each time a worker needs to be stopped.

+## Environmental Variables
+We use several environment variables to configure the service.
+The following variables are required:
+* `EDE_HOST` - the host of the ede-service
+* `EDE_PORT` - the port of the ede-service
+* `EDE_DEBUG` - the debug level of the ede-service
+* `REDIS_END` - the endpoint for redis queue
+* `REDIS_PORT` - the port for redis queue
+* `WORKER_THRESHOLD` - threshold modifier for number of supported workers, be default it is twice the number of CPU cores
+* `RQ_TIMEOUT` - timeout for rq workers, default 3600 seconds
+All environment variables have default values in accordance with the libraries used.

 # NOTE

 This is a work in progress and is not yet ready for production use.
 Additional features are being added and the API is subject to change.